T-vK/MobilePassThrough/README.md

 By modding your BIOS/UEFI, you can make features available and change settings that are hidden or non-existent by default.
 For example: show VT-d settings, show secure boot settings, show muxing related settings and much more.
 There is a good collection of modding tools on [this site here in the BIOS / UEFI tools section](https://forums.tweaktown.com/gigabyte/30530-overclocking-programs-system-info-benchmarking-stability-tools-post284763.html#post284763).
 There are many BIOS modding forums out there with lots of people who are more than willing to help even if you're a complete beginner.

-# Configuring the Windows VM manually

- - (During the installation you may have to manually pick a disk driver for the virtual disk to be recognized.
-Click "Browse" and Select ?:\viostor\w10\amd64\ from the virtio-win CD Drive.)
- - After the installation open the Windows Device Manager and manually install missing drivers by rightclicking the devices with a warning symbol (not the graphics card though) -> "Update Driver" -> "Browse my computer for driver software" -> Click "Browse..." -> Select the virtio-win CD Drive -> Click OK -> Click Next.
- - If under "System devices" you have a device called "PCI standard RAM Controller", then you have to install a different driver for that by downloading [these drivers](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/upstream-virtio/virtio-win10-prewhql-0.1-161.zip), extracting them and then do the previous step for this device, but browse to the extracted folder instead and select that instead.
-The device should then show up as "IVSHMEM Device".
- - I also advice you to enable Widnows Remote Desktop ("Allow remote connections to this computer" in the System Properties)
- - For RDP to work properly you might have to set up a password for your Windows user
- - I'd also advice you to disable UAC by setting "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System\EnableLUA" to 0 because the propts are hidden to Looking Glass.
- - Set a static IP for the virtio (TAP) Ethernet adapter in Windows.
-E.g. 192.168.99.2
- - If you want to use Looking Glass download and install the [Microsoft Visual C++ 2017 Redistributables Package](https://download.microsoft.com/download/8/9/D/89D195E1-1901-4036-9A75-FBE46443FC5A/VC_redist.x64.exe) and download the [latest release of the Looking Glass host](https://github.com/gnif/LookingGlass/releases)
- - I'd also put Looking Glass into the startup folder so that it runs automatically every time.

 ## Known issues
 - Sometimes the `./mbpt.sh start` command will fail to start the VM because of this error: "echo: write error: No space left on device".
 It happens while attempting to create a vGPU for the iGPU.
 I have no clue why this happens.
 Sometimes it works if you just try it again, sometimes you need to wait a few minutes before retrying, but other times you actually have to reboot the host system.